-Artichokes are a versatile food, and although some would consider them a vegetable, they are actually an unusual variety of thistle!
-For nutritional purposes, they are primarily consumed due their associated benefits of protecting against various forms of cancer, bolstering immune system strength, lowering cholesterol, and protect against diseases such as diabetes, artherosclerosis, heart attack, and stroke.
-Artichokes have also long been famous for detoxifying the body and improving the health of the liver, and aiding in digestive issues like indigestion, constipation, Irritable Bowel Syndrome, and diarrhea.
-Furthermore, this miraculous little thistle can reduce blood pressure, eliminate hangovers, and stimulate urination.
+Artichokes are a versatile food, and although some would consider them a vegetable, they are actually a variety of thistle.
+For nutritional purposes, they may primarily be consumed due to their associated benefits of potentially bolstering the immune system strength, lowering cholesterol, and protecting against diseases such as atherosclerosis, heart attack, and stroke.

-Artichokes are known in their natural form as cardoon, and their scientific classification is Cynara cardunculus, and it is native to the Mediterranean region, which is primarily why artichokes play such a major part of their cuisine on a number of levels.
-Artichokes can be found throughout Europe, the Middle East, and the Americas, but they are less frequently encountered in Asian nations.
+Artichokes are edible plants, known in their natural form as cardoon, and their scientific classification is Cynara cardunculus.
+They are a native to the Mediterranean region, which is primarily why they play such a major part in their cuisine.
+Artichokes can be found throughout Europe, the Middle Eastern countries, and America, but they are less frequently encountered in Asian nations.

-The edible part of the artichokes is buds that form within the flower head, before it fully blooms.
-Timing is key in cultivating artichokes, as they turn hard and nearly inedible once the flower has fully bloomed.
-Also, one of the most sought after parts of the thistle is the “heart”, which is the base from which the other buds spring.
-It is often considered a delicacy, or at least the most delicious part of the plant, and is typically more expensive.
+The edible part of an artichoke is the bud within the flower head before it fully blooms.
+Timing is key in cultivating them, as they turn hard and nearly inedible once the flower has fully bloomed.
+Also, one of the most sought-after parts of the thistle is the “heart”, which is the base from which the other buds spring.
+It is often considered a delicacy or at least the most delicious part of the plant and is generally more expensive.

 Health Benefits of Artichokes